 For almost a century, Raffles has represented the height of luxury in Cambodia.
 It has a storied history.
 Most famously it was declared a neutral zone by the French during Pol Pot’s regime and provided shelter to journalists during those troubled years.

-The 132-room property is a blend of Khmer, Art Deco and French colonial architecture.
+The 132-room property is a blend of Khmer and Art Deco.
 Two large courtyard pools lie in the shade of the vibrant tropical greenery.
-The whole place is an oasis of old-world colonial glamour amid a bustling, non-stop city; you owe it to yourself to stay here on your visit to the Cambodian capital.
+The whole place is an oasis of old-world glamour amid a bustling, non-stop city; you owe it to yourself to stay here on your visit to the Cambodian capital.

 Right on time